sophienyaa/NodeRenogy/README.md

 Essentially you just need to extract the values from the JSON payload published to MQTT.
 For each value you want to use in Home Assistant, add a MQTT sensor entry in your config file.

-See below for some examples;
+See below for some examples:

 ```
 sensor: